hashtag-squirrel/my-little-snek/README.md

 ## Design

+This section will cover mostly technical design decisions.

+One non-technical aspect I want to mention is that I updated the provided files for the mock terminal website in a couple of ways:

+1. I added a background image that is thematically connected, showing some snake skin
+2. I changed the "Run Program" button color to match the terminal output color
+3. I repositioned and resized the terminal window.

+I did these things to make the website a little more visually pleasing for the user, but none of this has any effect on the game itself.

 ### Flowchart

 Before starting to write any code, I mapped out the main functions for the MVP in a flowchart of the game: